Of Commerce, Counsel & the Coin

 Rothschild ascendancy

-Nathan Rothschild's celebrated positioning around the news from Waterloo locks in the family's grip on British sovereign debt.
-The first truly transnational financial dynasty is in business.
+Nathan Rothschild’s celebrated positioning around the news from Waterloo locks in the family’s grip on British sovereign debt, and the first truly transnational financial dynasty is in business.

 1910